 Bald eagles grow 30 to 40 inches in length with a wingspan of up to seven feet.
 They have a white head and tail, a dark brown body and a massive yellow, hook-shaped bill.
 Their feathers only reach halfway down their legs, leaving their ankles "naked."
 Their yellow feet have long claws, called talons.
 Immature bald eagles (less than five years old) are mottled brownish all over, and lack the white head and tail of adults.

 Bald eagles eat mostly fish, but will also prey upon waterfowl and small mammals, especially in winter.
 They hunt by perching atop a tree to look for prey, then swooping down and grasping prey in their talons.
-They will often scavenge for food by stealing prey from other birds or eating carrion and garbage.
+They will often scavenge for food by stealing prey from other birds or eating garbage or carrion (the decaying flesh of dead animals).

 Bald eagles do not have any major predators.